 “So many people spoke of the spirit of gentle peace, relaxation and oneness that they experienced from you.”

 Liz Barry – Care for the World Team, Wheatley URC

 When I am not directly engaged with clients, students or audiences, I am at my happiest listening, singing and playing in nature.
 I also love being immersed in the peace, beauty and wonder of the natural world in company with others.
 This inspired me to become a certified nature connection guide and I now lead Wildsong Walks, following the songlines of the land and the beings who live there.

-I find that this affinity with nature also comes out in my writing – both in the personal songs I carry and in Deep Song, the book that I am writing to support others in becoming Song Keepers for themselves, for humanity, for our non-human relations and for the Earth.
+I find that this affinity with nature also comes out in my writing – both in the personal songs I carry and in Deep Song, the book that I am writing to support others in becoming song carriers for themselves, for humanity, for our non-human relations and for the Earth.

-Sound healing, voice alchemy treatments, therapeutic music sessions, concerts, yoga, walks, writings, workshops, courses or classes: however you feel drawn to experiencing the transformative power of sound and music, I look forward to sharing the journey with you.
+Sound healing, song alchemy treatments, therapeutic music sessions, concerts, yoga, walks, writings, workshops, courses or classes: however you feel drawn to experiencing the transformative power of song, I look forward to sharing the journey with you.